-Over the past three years Howard County has taken very strategic steps to meet the goals and objectives identified in its most recent Consolidated Plan.
+Over the past three years Howard County Housing (HCH or Housing) has taken strategic steps to meet the goals and objectives identified in its most recent Consolidated Plan.
 A combination of staffing enhancements within the department, increased community outreach, and the development of critical partnerships with non-profit providers have allowed HCH to move forward with several significant housing and homelessness initiatives.
 The Howard County Consolidated Annual Performance Report (CAPER), for the period July 1, 2007 through June 30, 2008, includes a detailed evaluation of projects relative to the projected goals.
 Please refer to that report for more detailed information.

-During the previous year the County continued its efforts to address the need for affordable housing opportunities for low- and moderate income households.
-As referenced in the current year Action Plan, a draft Affordable Housing Strategic Plan was developed, identifying specific strategies for bridging the County' acute affordability gap.
-Additionally, the County completed a major acquisition of 300 rental units at Columbia Landing, completed the renovation of 24 units of affordable rental housing known as Colt's Crossing and leasing is currently underway at the newly developed Parkview at Emerson, an 80-unit affordable apartment community.
+During the previous year the HCH continued its efforts to address the need for affordable housing opportunities for low- and moderate-income households.
+As referenced in the current year Action Plan, a draft Affordable Housing Strategic Plan was developed, identifying specific strategies for bridging the County's acute affordability gap.
+Additionally, HCH completed a major acquisition of the 300 unit multi-family rental community of Columbia Landing; completed the renovation of 24 units of affordable rental housing known as Colt's Crossing; and leasing is currently underway at the newly developed Parkview at Emerson, an 80-unit affordable apartment community (a partnership between the Housing Commission and Shelter Development).